ABOUT US

 Membership

-CIERA membership will be available to both individuals and organizations, with annual membership fees covering the basic costs of administration and pre-disaster planning.
-During this early phase of the organization’s formation, membership in CIERA will be paid via in-kind contributions of personnel time to attend monthly and annual meetings.
+CIERA membership is available to both individuals and organizations, with annual membership fees covering the basic costs of administration and pre-disaster planning.
 When a response is triggered, members will pay for post-disaster response services through pre-agreed arrangements.

 Damaged apartment building, 1989 M6.9 Loma Prieta Earthquake